 These effects persist until you are helped to process the memory and turn it into a narrative rather than a live memory, so that when it is recalled in future the amygdala (emotional part of the brain) is no longer involved.

-Linda has helped many people overcome PTSD and offers a no-obligation complimentary 30 minute remote session if you would like to explore if her approach may help you.
+Linda has helped many people overcome PTSD and offers a no-obligation complimentary 30 minute remote session that you can book onto if you would like to explore if her approach may help you.

 You can also speak to staff at Carer Support Wiltshire who can suggest organisations and services that may be able to help you.
 Call us on 0800 181 4118.